Tunnelblick/Tunnelblick/Building Tunnelblick from Source Code.markdown

 binary and use it as they see fit under the terms of the license.
 This document describes how to do that.

-Tunnelblick works on macOS 10.10 and higher and the Tunnelblick application itself and all supporting programs are 64-bit Intel programs.
-The application runs on Apple Silicon under Rosetta 2.
+Tunnelblick runs on macOS 10.10 and higher.

 On recent versions of macOS, Tunnelblick's tun and tap system extensions are restricted:

  * On macOS Catalina, the computer must be restarted after loading the system extensions for the first time.

- * On macOS Big Sur on Intel, Tunnelblick's tun and tap system extensions can only be loaded with SIP disabled.
+ * On macOS Big Sur , Tunnelblick's tun and tap system extensions can be used only after being installed; the installation process involves restarting the computer three times.

- * On macOS Big Sur on Apple Silicon, Tunnelblick's tun and tap system Extensions CANNOT be used.

 See [The Future of Tun and Tap VPNs on macOS](https://tunnelblick.net/cTunTapConnections.html) For details.